vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 	- Shannon-Fano is not optimal
 		- Fano's student David Huffman described a construction of optimal prefix code

-### Huffman code
+### Huffman Code

+- algorithm
 	- constructs the tree from the bottom
 	- starts with the symbols that have the lowest frequencies
 	- sum of the frequencies is used as the frequency of the new node
 - greedy algorithm
 - interesting type of Huffman code: [Canonical Huffman code](https://en.wikipedia.org/wiki/Canonical_Huffman_code)
 - optimality of Huffman code
 	- notation
-		- alphabet $a$ of symbols that occur in the input string
+		- alphabet $A$ of symbols that occur in the input string
 		- $\forall s\in A:f(s)$ … frequency of the symbol
 		- let $T$ be a prefix tree for alphabet $A$ with frequencies $f$
 			- leaves of $T$ … symbols of $A$